ncsa/Delta_doc/docs/source/software/index.rst

 See also: `User Guide for Lmod <https://lmod.readthedocs.io/en/latest/010_user.html>`_.

-Please open a service request ticket (link to Help) for help with software not currently installed on the Delta system.
+Please submit a support request (:ref:`help`) for help with software not currently installed on the Delta system.

 For single user or single project use cases the preference is for the user to use the Spack software package manager to install software locally against the system Spack installation.
 Delta support staff are available to provide limited assistance.